yuri-rider-sarah/hagane-old/docs/langref.md

 ### 1.1.
 Identifiers
 An identifier may consist of characters with Unicode General Category L\* (Letter), M\* (Mark), N\* (Number), Pc (Punctuation, Connector), Pd (Punctuation, Dash), or S\* (Symbol).
-The following characters from category Po (Punctuation, Other) are also permitted: `%&*/\؉؊٪‰‱′″‴‵‶‷⁂⁗⁎⁑⁕﹠﹡﹨﹪％＆＊／＼` However, identifiers may not begin with a numeric character (with General Category N\*).
+The following characters from category Po (Punctuation, Other) are also permitted: `%&*/\؉؊٪‰‱′″‴‵‶‷⁂⁗⁎⁑⁕﹠﹡﹨﹪％＆＊／＼` However, identifiers may not begin with a numeric character (with General Category N\*) or consist of a single undescore.

 ### 1.2.
 Keywords
 Keywords are distinguished from identifiers by ending in a period or a comma.